JulianWielga/brunch-typescript/README.md

-## brunch-typescript
+## typescript-tsd-brunch
 Adds TypeScript support to [brunch](http://brunch.io).

 ## Usage
-Install the plugin via npm with `npm install --save brunch-typescript`.
+Install the plugin via npm with `npm install --save typescript-tsd-brunch`.

 Or, do manual install:

-* Add `"brunch-typescript": "x.y.z"` to `package.json` of your brunch app.
+* Add `"typescript-tsd-brunch": "x.y.z"` to `package.json` of your brunch app.
   Pick a plugin version that corresponds to your minor (y) brunch version.
-* If you want to use git version of plugin, add `"brunch-typescript": "git+ssh://git@github.com:julianwielga/brunch-typescript.git"`.
+* If you want to use git version of plugin, add `"brunch-typescript": "git+ssh://git@github.com:julianwielga/typescript-tsd-brunch.git"`.

 ## brunch-config